 The vast majority of dividend paying companies make payments to shareholders once per quarter.
-This can cause cash flow issues for investors who need monthly income.
+Others pay dividends even less frequently, such as a semi-annual or annual payment schedule.
+This can cause cash flow issues for investors who might want monthly income.

 This article examines the 10 highest yielding monthly dividend payers for investors looking for both monthly income and high income from their investments.

 You can learn more about monthly paying dividend stocks in the following video.

 It is important to note that high yielding monthly dividend payers are, on average, far riskier than the overall market.
 There is elevated risk of a dividend cut with high payout ratios – which are often associated with very high yields.